Gordon Ramsay: Guest appearances

-In September 2005, Ramsay, along with Jamie Oliver, Heston Blumenthal, Wolfgang Puck and Sanjeev Kapoor, were featured in CNN International's Quest, in which Richard Quest stepped into the shoes of celebrity chefs.

-In 2006, Ramsay took part in a television series for ITV, following the lead-up to Soccer Aid, a celebrity charity football match, in which he played only the first half, nursing an injury picked up in training.
+In September 2005, Ramsay, along with Jamie Oliver, Heston Blumenthal, Wolfgang Puck, and Sanjeev Kapoor, were featured in CNN International's Quest, in which Richard Quest stepped into the shoes of celebrity chefs.
+In 2006 and 2008, Ramsay took part in a television series for ITV, following the lead-up to Soccer Aid, a celebrity charity football match, in which he played only the first half, nursing an injury picked up in training.
 Ramsay captained the Rest of the World XI against an England XI captained by Robbie Williams.
-His involvement was limited after he received a four-inch cut in his calf.

-During his second appearance on the BBC’s Top Gear, he stated that his current cars were a Ferrari F430 and a Range Rover Sport Supercharged, the latter replacing the Bentley Continental GT he previously owned.
+During his second appearance on the BBC's Top Gear, he stated that his current cars were a Ferrari F430 and a Range Rover Sport Supercharged, the latter replacing the Bentley Continental GT he previously owned.
 On 14 May 2006, he appeared on Top Gear in the "Star in a Reasonably-Priced Car" segment.
-Ramsay held the top spot on Top Gears celebrity leader board, with a lap time of 1.46.38 until overtaken by Simon Cowell.
+Ramsay held the top spot on Top Gears celebrity leader board, with a lap time of 1:46.38 until overtaken by Simon Cowell.

 Ramsay starred in part of a National Blood Service "Give Blood" television advertisement in England, in which he said that he would have died from a ruptured spleen had it not have been for another person's blood donation.
 On 13 October 2006, he was guest host on the first episode of the BBC's comedy panel show Have I Got News for Yous 32nd series.
 On 27 December 2007, Ramsay appeared in the Extras Christmas special.

 In January 2008, Ramsay also guest featured on Channel 4's Big Brother: Celebrity Hijack as the Big Brother housemates took part in his Cookalong Live television show.
 Gordon spoke directly to the Big Brother House via the house plasma screens, regularly checking on the progress of the contestants.
 In 2011, during the results show of American Idol, footage of the top 5 contestants taking on a challenge of cooking with Gordon Ramsay was shown.
 The Top 5 were given 10 minutes to make the best omelettes.

-In November 2011, Ramsay made an appearance on The Simpsons episode "The Food Wife".
+In November 2011, Ramsay appeared on the Simpsons episode "The Food Wife".
 In February 2017, Ramsay made a guest appearance on New Girl episode "Operation: Bobcat".
 Ramsay made an appearance on 11 December 2017 broadcast of Please Take Care of My Refrigerator, a South Korean reality television show on JTBC.
 In November, Ramsay drew criticism for appearing as a brand ambassador for the mass-produced Korean beer Cass; Ramsay defended it as unpretentious and affordable.
 Ramsay voices the character Bolton Gramercy in Big Hero 6: The Series.
 The character, a chef with a fiery temper, is loosely based on him.